Qualifications. Diploma in nutritional therapy. BSc adult nursing.

 I specialise in supporting people with memory difficulties or dementia, Alzheimer’s disease and Parkinson's disease.
 This is such a worthwhile group of people to help with nutritional therapy.
 Meal planning, shopping and cooking are complex tasks that can become much harder with a memory difficultly or physical disability.
 There are also a multitude of potential mediators that could be implicated in memory loss.
 There are tailored dietary strategies that could be really helpful for these groups of people too.

+What are your aspirations for your business?
 I want to make Nutritional Therapy available to everyone who wants to access it.
 I give talks and run courses.
 Later this year I'm teaming up with RICE to run a MIND Diet course.
 This will be funded so will be free for people to take part.